 Buying a car is a big outlay and most of us incur it every 3 to 5 years.
 It is something I have been grappling with recently.
 My car is four years old and is a Volvo diesel, and while Volvo has not been identified to have any major emission problems like some of the other car manufacturers my gut feeling tells me to avoid diesel going forward.
 I’m no longer a believer.

 I’ve looked at the options out there; to buy a car personally, buy it under the company, or alternatively to lease it through someone like Avis on a 3 year lease.
-Luckily these options are available to me, as they also are to many business owners and company directors, and it is a matter of overall cost that motivates the choice.
+Luckily these options are available to me, as they also are to many Contractors who are business owners and company directors, and it is a matter of overall cost that motivates the choice.

 I had to consider what type of car to buy; petrol, hybrid, electric?
 As I said my gut was telling me to avoid diesel; the saga with the emissions from the diesel engines was just all too much for me.